munrocape/369/review_topics.md

 #### What are some crash recovery mechanisms?
 • What is fsck?
 What are its limitations?

+fsck is slow. that is its limitation.

+it does a bunch of things to check integrity of a disk.

+freeblocks: scan inodes. trust the inodes over the bitmap.

+inodes: looks for valid type

+links: traverse tree to find link counts. if there is an inode with no entry, move to l+f

+dupes: say two inodes point to the same block. either give one of them a copy, or remove the erroneous one.

+bad blocks: see if there are any bad pointers in the inodes

+dir checks: make sure each have `.` and `..` entries. ensure the inodes are allocated.

 #### How is journaling performed in modern file systems like ext3?